-There are no direct investment management fees chargeable to the Scheme other than the fees payable to BMO.
-The Scheme funds are invested in managed pooled investment funds and insurance policies and the underlying investment manager fees are deducted from the net asset value of the pooled investments or policies.
+There are no direct investment management fees chargeable to the Scheme other than the fees payable to BMO Global Asset Management Limited.
+The majority of the Scheme funds are invested in managed pooled investment funds and the underlying investment managers fee are deducted from the net asset value of the pooled investments.